elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/global-objects.md

 ---

-### How should you use the global (window) object in JavaScript?
+### How should you use JavaScript's global (window) object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-   <div><strong>Interview Response:</strong> Using global variables is generally discouraged.
-There should be as few global variables as possible.
-The code design where a function gets “input” variables and produces certain “outcome” is clearer, less prone to errors and easier to test than if it uses outer or global variables.
-You can also use the global object to test for support of modern language features.
-This commonly done in Polyfills to ensure that user interaction results in an equitable response.
+   <div><strong>Interview Response:</strong> It is typically discouraged to use global variables, which gets kept to a minimum.
+The code design in which a function receives "input" variables and generates a specific "result" is more straightforward, less prone to mistakes, and simpler to verify than the code design in which external or global variables get used.
+The global object gets used to test for support of contemporary language features.
+This approach is typical in Polyfills to guarantee that user interaction results in an equitable response.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />